View on GitHub

 deprecated. use margin_bottom=

 Headers and footers are generated using a string which is a combination of plain text and control characters.
-The margin parameter is optional.
+The margin and optionparameters are optional.

 The available control character are: